Bacoor: History

-Spanish colonization era
+Spanish colonization

+The 1818 Spanish census showed the area had 1,729 native families and 19 Spanish-Filipino families.

 Bacoor was one of the flashpoints of the Cavite Mutiny of 1872.
 Bacoor's parish priest at that time, Fr.
 Mariano Gómez, was one of the GOMBURZA trio implicated in the mutiny for advocating the secularization of priesthood in the Philippines.
 He and the rest of GOMBURZA were executed at Bagumbayan in 1872.
 The death of the GOMBURZA served as the inspiration for Jose Rizal's El Filibusterismo, which in turn influenced the ignition of the Philippine Revolution.

 Bahay na bato (Cuenca Ancestral House) served as the headquarters of the Philippine revolutionary government in 1898.

-During the Philippine Revolution against Spain in 1896, Bacoor was one of the first towns in Cavite to rise up.
-A Katipunan chapter, codenamed Gargano, led by Gil Ignacio from barrio Banalo, started the hostilities in Bacoor on September 2, 1896, three days after the revolution began.
+During the Philippine Revolution against Spain in 1896, Bacoor was among the first towns in Cavite to rise in revolt.
+A local Katipunan chapter, codenamed Gargano and led by Gil Ignacio of Barrio Banalo, initiated hostilities in Bacoor on September 2, 1896, three days after the outbreak of the revolution.

-On February 17, 1897, General Emilio Aguinaldo's 40,000-strong force confronted a 20,000-strong Spanish reinforcement at the Zapote River.
-The Katipuneros reinforced the southern bank of the river with trenches designed by Filipino engineer Edilberto Evangelista.
+On February 17, 1897, a force of approximately 40,000 under General Emilio Aguinaldo's engaged a 20,000-strong Spanish reinforcement at the Zapote River.
+Filipino troops fortified the southern bank with trenches designed by engineer Edilberto Evangelista.

 Edilberto Evangelista was known as the "Engineer of the revolution" and the "Hero of the revolution".
 They also blew up the Zapote Bridge with explosives which killed several Spaniards crossing it and thereby preventing them from reaching Cavite and forcing them to retreat to Muntinlupa.
 Despite the Filipino victory, they lost the brilliant Evangelista who was killed in action.

 However, after the Spanish counteroffensive in May 1897, Bacoor and the rest of Cavite finally fell to the Spaniards, forcing Aguinaldo and his men to retreat to Biak-na-Bato.